All foreigners except citizens of the Commonwealth of Independent States (CIS) require a valid visa to enter Russia.

 A work visa is initially issued for one entry with a validity of three months.
 After you arrive, you can obtain a one-year, multiple-entry visa in Russia.
 With the exception of citizens of the Commonwealth of Independent States, individuals cannot apply for a work permit on their own.
 You will require a company to sponsor you.
 See: You have a job and need to relocate > Permanent.

-If you wish to stay and work in Russia long-term, with freedom to change jobs, you may want to apply for residency.
+If you wish to stay and work in Russia long-term, with the freedom to change jobs, you may want to apply for residency.
 Residents do not require a work permit to work but the paperwork required to get residency is extensive.
 See: You have a job and need to relocate > Long-term.

 The only way to retire in Russia is to obtain residency – first temporary, and then permanent.
 See: You want to retire.

-Short-term study in Russia is often conducted on tourist or business visas.
+A short-term study in Russia is often conducted on tourist or business visas.
 Your school will let you know if you should apply for one of these visas.
 See: You want to go on reconnaissance.

 To study in Russia long-term, you need a student visa.
 See: You want to study.